Design Technology at Ellwood

 Willow Class made some fabulous WW1 trenches as part of their Fire!
 Fire! topic.
 They carried out research to find out how the trenches had been built during the war and then used a range of materials to create their trench in a shoebox.
 When they had finished, they evaluated their work to show how they could have improved it.

 All classes had the opportunity to spend time at Newent Community School, using their fabulous facilities to cook a range of dishes.
 The children had a great time and even enjoyed the washing up!

 At the beginning of the Spring term, years 5 and 6 took part in the annual Knex Challenge.
-Working in pairs, they had to create a model with a mechanism to lift and place an object.
+Working in pairs, they had to create a model of a fairground ride.
 Our visiting adjudicator was impressed with their ideas and the team work skills shown.
-Congratulations to our winners Zhia and Astrid, who will represent Ellwood at the County competition later this year.
+Congratulations to our winners April and Macey, who will represent Ellwood at the County competition later this year.